 Pupils are allowed to bring a mobile phone to school.
 However they must be switched off when arriving at school.
 They must not be used/ checked during the school day.
 If parents/carers need to urgently contact their child during the school day please contact the school office (01434 602533).
 If a matter is urgent pupils can contact parents/carers at break or lunch from the school office.
 Mobile phones are brought at pupils’ own risk and school does not accept any responsibility for the loss of mobile phones.

 It is expected that pupils should have the appropriate equipment to carry out their lessons at school/activities after school.
+This equipment is essential for pupils to learn effectively and it allows for a prompt start to lessons.

 - A bag, large enough to carry an A4 file and other books etc. The bag should be brought to school every day.